 These programs provide support on a short-term basis with detoxification.
 They also offer longer-term treatment at a residential treatment center, which includes medical monitoring, support groups, and therapy.
 Some also provide outpatient treatment.

 State-supported programs tend to have long waiting lists.
 They are often the first option for those with existing involvement in other state programs, such as their county health department, the criminal justice system, or the family and child services.

 Many of these programs require certain criteria to be met before admitting someone to the program.
 The intake process includes a detailed screening that focuses on medical and financial qualifications.
 The most critical cases receive priority over others.

 State-sponsored programs provide many benefits, including:

-Many alcohol rehab programs are faith-based.
+Many alcohol and drug treatment programs are faith-based.
 In addition to AA and other 12-step programs, these programs include Jews in Recovery and the Salvation Army.
 Religious organizations are one of the longest standing providers of alcohol rehabilitation.
 Today, more faith-based programs offer support to those struggling with alcoholism (alcohol use disorder).

 Those unable or unwilling to seek in-person alcohol rehab have the option of participating in an online program.
 Many traditional programs such as AA offer online options, and some programs are exclusively online.